Grants & Sponsored Programs Main Menu

 Section 1 - Support and Services

-Armstrong Atlantic State University was founded in 1935 as a city college and continues to fulfill an urban mission, teaching a diverse population of traditional and non-traditional students.
+Armstrong State University was founded in 1935 as a city college and continues to fulfill an urban mission, teaching a diverse population of traditional and non-traditional students.
 Please click on the above link to learn more about our mission, vision and values.

 Return to Top